Hussseinkizz/state-radio/readme.md

 };
 ```

+you can find the package `@kizz-js/use-local-storage` used in example as plugin here [_useLocalStorage 🪣](https://www.npmjs.com/package/@kizz-js/use-local-storage)

-every plugin should provide a setter and getter method and each of those should return new state, setter takes in current channel state and returns it after setting it and manipulating it as it wants, and getter returns one it retrieves from it's own mechanisms.
+Note: every plugin should provide a setter and getter method and each of those should return new state, setter takes in current channel state and returns it after setting it and manipulating it as it wants, and getter returns one it retrieves from it's own mechanisms.
 And then each plugin can be used as below:

 ``` javascript
 // add plugins when initializing a new state radio